pytask-dev/pytask/docs/source/reference_guides/lockfile.md

 Node entries are stored as key-value pairs inside `depends_on` and `produces`, where the key is the node id and the value is the node state string.

+### IDs vs Signatures

+`id` in the lockfile is a portable identifier used to match entries across runs and machines.
+It is not the same as a node or task `signature` used internally in the DAG.

+- `signature`: runtime identity in the in-memory DAG.
+- `id`: portable lockfile key persisted to `pytask.lock`.

+When implementing custom nodes, keep lockfile IDs stable and unique within a task.

 ## Version Compatibility

 Only lock-version `"1"` is supported.
 Older or newer versions error with a clear upgrade